ivam3/i-Haklab/README.md

 # i-Haklab v.3.0 2021 by @Ivam3

 	DISCLAIMER
-If the law is violated with it's use, this would be the responsibility of the user who handled it..
-Ivam3 is not responsible for the misuse that can be given to everything that this laboratory entails
+We do NOT promote cyber crime!
+These materials are for educational and research purposes only.

 To get help about how to use it join to irc chat in i-Haklab command :

         $ i-Haklab weechat

-To report some issues join to >> https://t.me/Ivam3_Bot
+To report some issues or get a personal help join to our [TELEGRAM BOT](https://t.me/ivam3_bot)

+# What is Termux?

+- Termux is a terminal emulator application that shares the same environment of the Android operating system by starting the command line of the program (shell) using the system call (execve) and redirecting the input, output and standard error flows to the screen.
+Termux has a vast number of packages under the APT|PKG manager compiled with Android NDK and patched for compatibility, generally available on GNU/Linux systems.

 # What is i-Haklab ?

-- i-Haklab is a hacking laboratory for Termux that contains open source tools for pentesting, scan/find vulnerabilities, explotation and post-explotation recommended by Ivam3 with automation hacking commands and many guides and tutorials to learn use it. i-Haklab use oh my fish insteractive shell, to get help about its use going to >> https://fishshell.com/docs/current/tutorial.html.
+- i-Haklab is a hacking laboratory for Termux that contains open source tools for osint, pentesting, scan/find vulnerabilities, explotation and post-explotation recommended for me(Ivam3) with automation commands, a many guides, books and tutorials to learn how to use tools. i-Haklab use oh my fish insteractive shell to provide core infrastructure to allow you to install packages which extend or modify the look of your termux.
+To get help about its use going to [OMF official site](https://fishshell.com/docs/current/tutorial.html).

 # Process during installation

 i-Haklab will ......
-- check if your android device has some root, if so, it will install the sudo command.
+- Install the command [sudo], wich provides a real root enviroment if your android device has some root mannager otherwise it provides a fake root eviroment.
-- check if termux has permission to access the external memory, thus, in there it will create a directory called 'tools' and there will install the tools and/or frameworks. otherwise they will be installed in the directory /data/data/com.termux/files/usr/share/tools.
-By the way, in case of Termux is installed in a second partition of your external memory those will be in /data/sdext2/data/com.termux/files/use/share/tools.
+- check if termux has permission to access the external memory, cuz in there it will create a directory called 'tools' which in there will install the tools and/or frameworks. otherwise they will be installed in the directory /data/data/com.termux/files/home/.local/share/tools.
+By the way, in case of Termux is installed in a second partition of your external memory those will be in /data/sdext2/data/com.termux/files/home/.local/share/tools.
-- i-Haklab has more than 80 tools of which only the main ones are installed (15) with a total weight of 3.9GB. -DoS-A-Tool -ExiF -Binchecker -Blackbox -Crunch -Torvpn -Tmate -Evilurl -Translate -Metasploit -EMBED -Java -Hydra -XHydra -Wireshark -Nmap -H8mail -Objection So, you can see the list of all tools available under the command:
+- i-Haklab has more than 100 tools of which only the main ones are installed (15) with a total weight of 3.9GB. -DoS-A-Tool -ExiF -Binchecker -Blackbox -Crunch -Torvpn -Tmate -Translate -Metasploit -Java -Wireshark -Nmap -H8mail -Objection So, you can see the list of all tools available under the command:

-        ]> i-Haklab list
+        ]> i-Haklab show alltools

-- The rest of the tools can be installed or uninstalled by:
+- The rest of the tools can be installed or removed by:

         ]> i-Haklab install/remove <name of tools>